Decoding 30m: Understanding Length, Context, and Applications

 -

 The Length of a Swimming Pool: Many Olympic-sized swimming pools measure 50 meters in length.
-Therefore, 30 meters is approximately two-thirds the length of an Olympic-sized swimming pool.
+So, 30 meters is approximately two-thirds the length of an Olympic-sized swimming pool.
 This provides a tangible visual reference point.

 -